 Credit scores play a large role anytime you buy something over time, like a home or automobile.
 Not only does your credit score play a role in qualifying for a home mortgage it is also effects your interest rate.
 The lower your credit score the higher your interest rate and vice versa.
 I will cover some credit score basics in this article which will help in you in understanding your credit score.

 I will discuss your score as it relates to getting a home mortgage.
 Realize there are different types of credit scores and how they are reported for different types of lines of credit.
-Immediately pull your credit report the minute you think your will buy a house.
+Immediately pull your credit report the minute you think you will buy a house.
 You can either do it yourself or have your mortgage officer pull your credit when getting a pre-approval letter.

 Understanding Your Credit Score

-Effects of Credit Score
+Effects of Your Credit Score

-As mentioned in the opening paragraph your credit score will effect your ability to obtain credit.
+As mentioned in the opening paragraph your credit score will affect your ability to obtain credit.
 It will also determine your interest rate for that line of credit.
 Whether it is a credit card, home loan, automobile loan…. it doesn’t matter.
 You are all probably aware of that.

 - Housing Rental- When renting an apartment or home your credit will most likely play a large role in having your application accepted.